cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 the easiest way to add files to your repository is by starting a transaction on your Stratum 0 server and then publishing the changes.

-By default, your repository directory under `/cvmfs` is read-only, but by a transaction makes the directory writable for the user that is owner of the repository.
+By default, your repository directory under `/cvmfs` is read-only, but a transaction makes the directory writable for the user that is owner of the repository.
 This is done by creating a union filesystem in the background with a writable overlay.

 To start a transaction, run: